imjoshellis/rails-project/README.md

 ## Demo

-There is no live version of this currently, but here is a video walking through the product:
+There is no live version of this currently, but here is a video walking through the product: [Demo Video](https://www.loom.com/share/c66cacd021344463a63ae1c99df48fb9)

 If you'd like to demo the product, you can clone the repository, then run `bundle` to install gems, `rake db:migrate` to set up the database, `rake db:seed` (optional) if you want to seed the db with data, and `rails s` to start the server.